VERT-sh/.github/README.md

-# VERT GitHub Organization
+# VERT .github
-This is the code hosting organization for VERT, an awesome new and completely open source file converter.
-You can [visit the official instance](https://vert.sh) to learn more, or [view the source code](https://github.com/VERT-sh/VERT).

-This repository also hosts some brand assets, as a CDN.
+This is a meta repository that hosts the organization profile README, as well as a few brand assets to be used as a CDN.